kyverno/KDP/proposals/resource_cache.md

 #### Support for any resource type

-With this option, Kyverno will not be able to use informers but instead use dynamic watches and mantain its own cache.
+With this option, Kyverno will not be able to use informers but instead use dynamic watches and maintain its cache.

-This will be more involved, but will allow caching any custom resource.
-This approach can also allow finer grained filters, in addition to labels, for what should be cached.
+This will be more involved but will allow caching of any custom resource.
+This approach can also allow finer-grained filters, in addition to labels, for what should be cached.

-As with the informers based implementation, during rule execution, Kyverno will add the resource data to the rule context.
+As with the informers-based implementation, during rule execution, Kyverno will add the resource data to the rule context.

 ### Drawbacks

 1. API calls do not leverage caching by default.
 If needed, we can add a separate caching mechanism for API calls in the future.
-2. Using `cache.kyverno.io/enabled: "true"` can cause issues when users forgets to add them to the resource.
+2. Using `cache.kyverno.io/enabled: "true"` can cause issues when users forget to add them to the resource.
    1. It is easy to miss a resource when adding the label. `apiCall` will return all the resources of the given type while `resourceCache` will return only those resources that have the label.
-In case of 1-10k resources.
+In the case of 1-10k resources.
-   2. Users might not want to have a kyverno specific label in all their resources across all namespaces.
+   2. Users might not want to have a Kyverno-specific label in all their resources across all namespaces.
-3. For the usecase mentioned in [motivation](#motivation), we need to add resource to the cache when the policies is applied, otherwise, when the resource is applied for the first time, it will fail because of the timeout like it currently does.
-This will take away the abilities to have substitutions in `resourceCache` (e.g. `namespace: "{{request.namespace}}"`) and the `resourceCache` field will have to be static.
+3. For the use case mentioned in [motivation](#motivation), we need to add a resource to the cache when the policies is applied, otherwise, when the resource is applied for the first time, it will fail because of the timeout like it currently does.
+This will take away the ability to have substitutions in `resourceCache` (e.g. `namespace: "{{request.namespace}}"`) and the `resourceCache` field will have to be static.

 ## Add caching to API calls